franfif/RNAseq_CRC_DataPortal/README.md

 </h1>

 ## Introduction
+Welcome to RNAseq_CRC, a Gene Expression Analysis Script!
+RNAseq_CRC stands for RNA sequencing in Colorectal Cancer.

-This script is a special request for research in molecular biology, by a Research Assistant Professor of the University of Rochester, NY.
+This Python script was specially crafted to support cutting-edge research in molecular biology, commissioned by a dedicated Research Assistant Professor at the prestigious University of Rochester, NY.

+### Script Purpose:
-The purpose of this script is to create a file that provides open-access expression levels of a gene of interest in tumor samples or corresponding normal tissue samples from anonymized patients.
+The primary objective of this script is to generate a comprehensive report, offering open-access gene expression data for a specific gene of interest.
+It covers tumor samples and corresponding normal tissue samples from de-identified patients, facilitating vital insights into molecular biology.

-This script makes this tedious task much faster and efficient, allowing more time for meaningful research.

-This script has been tailored to the researcher's immediate needs.
+### Efficiency Redefined:
+This script redefines efficiency by automating the arduous process of comparing these data files.
+With lightning-fast data analysis and intuitive visualization, it empowers researchers to spend less time on manual tasks and more time on groundbreaking discoveries.

 ## Pre-requisites
 * [Git](https://git-scm.com/downloads)